Police say they banged on Breonna Taylor's door 30 to 90 seconds - recordings | Law-Order

 Police say they banged on Breonna Taylor's door 30 to 90 seconds - recordings

-Police serving a search warrant on Breonna Taylor's home told investigators they banged on her door and announced themselves from 30 to 90 seconds before breaking in during a botched raid that ended with the officers fatally shooting her, audio recordings released on Friday show.
-The new details from the police officers who raided Taylor's Louisville apartment contrast with earlier witness reports and has been a point of contention in the case that has captured national attention and prompted street protests over racism and police use of force.
+Police serving a search warrant on Breonna Taylor's home told investigators they banged on her door and announced themselves from 30 to 90 seconds before breaking in during a raid that ended with the officers fatally shooting her, audio recordings released on Friday show.
+The newly revealed details from the police officers contrast with earlier witness reports, and their account has been a point of contention in the case that has captured national attention and prompted street protests over racism and police use of force.

 Kentucky's attorney general on Friday released audio recordings of the grand jury proceedings that cleared three policemen of homicide charges in Taylor's death, offering a rare peek at the inner workings of a grand jury, which is normally kept secret.
 The grand jury last week cleared the two white officers who shot Taylor and charged a third with wanton endangerment for stray bullets that hit a neighboring apartment in the March 13 raid.

 Street protesters have called for the arrest of the officers and demanded justice for Taylor, a 26-year-old Black emergency medical technician whose family won a $12 million wrongful death settlement from the city of Louisville.
-Taylor's boyfriend, Kenneth Walker, who was with her, has said he believed the plainclothes officers who burst in were criminal intruders and Walker fired once, wounding one officer.
-Three officers then shot 32 rounds, six of which hit Taylor.
+Taylor's boyfriend, Kenneth Walker, who was with her, has said he believed the plainclothes officers who burst in might have been Taylor's ex-boyfriend.
+He fired once, wounding one officer.
+Police then fired 32 rounds, six of which hit Taylor.

+Hours later and with his voice breaking with emotion, the recordings showed, Walker told police he and Taylor were "scared to death" at the banging at the door, with Taylor yelling "Who is it?" at the top of her lungs but hearing no response.
+The recordings made over three days of proceedings show police were confused by the burst of their own gunfire.
+One officer said he did not realize he had fired his weapon until after the fact, while another who opened fire mistakenly feared his colleagues were being shot by an AR-15.

-The recordings also show grand jurors were engaged with the investigators presenting the case, peppering them with questions about why police did not wear body cameras, and whether police in the raid were aware that other officers had already located the central suspect in the investigation, Taylor's ex-boyfriend.
-Strikingly absent were any recordings of prosecutor recommendations.
+The recordings also demonstrate grand jurors were engaged with the investigators presenting the case, peppering them with questions about why police did not wear body cameras, and whether police in the raid were aware that other officers had already located the central suspect in the investigation, Taylor's ex-boyfriend.
+Strikingly absent were any recordings of prosecutor recommendations that might have revealed how prosecutors guided the 12-member panel's thinking.

 Detective Brett Hankison, the officer charged with wanton endangerment, estimated there were 30 to 45 seconds of "banging and announcing, knocking and announcing."
 'SURREAL THING'

-Cameron, the special prosecutor, has said only one witness verified the police account of their announcement, and he changed his story.
-The witness first told investigators in March he did not hear police identify themselves but two month later, in a follow-up interview, the witness said he heard officers knock and announce, according to an investigator who testified before the grand jury.
-That investigator said there may have been "a language barrier" with the foreign-born witness.
+Multiple witnesses told reporters they did not hear any police announcement, and Cameron acknowledged that the single witness who verified the police account of their announcement changed his story.
+The witness first told investigators in March he did not hear police identify themselves but two months later, in a follow-up interview, the witness said he heard officers knock and announce, according to an investigator who testified before the grand jury.

-Cosgrove described the experience disorienting, with bright muzzle flashes interrupting the darkness, and then learning that Mattingly had been shot.
+Cosgrove, who fired 16 shots, described the experience as disorienting, with bright muzzle flashes interrupting the darkness, as he learned that Mattingly had been shot.
 He said he only realized after the fact that he had started firing his gun.
 "It's like a surreal thing," Cosgrove said.

 ALSO READ